yichenlivened/Eventie/README.md

 # Eventie
-Eventie is a Meet-Up Event Planner, including account creation, event creation and event display.
+Eventie is a Meet-Up Event Planner with a focus on high conversion web forms - account creation, event creation and event display.

+# Technology stack
+HTML5, CSS3, Javascript, JQuery, Firebase

+# Features
+- **Responsiveness:** Content is responsive and presents all information clearly on a variety of devices (including desktop, tablet, and mobile).

+- **Prompts:** Most form prompts (including labels, placeholders, etc) are designed for users and their goals - they are phrased in friendly, human language.

+- **Simplified Design:** There are as few inputs as possible.

+- **Validation:** Users cannot submit a form with invalid information.
+Validation occurs no later than immediately after user focus leaves the input and is obvious.

 # Install
 ```
 npm install

 bower install

+gulp build

 gulp serve:dist
 ```